crs4/life_monitor/web-app.md

 Then, add a test instance that points to the CI workflow:

 ```
-rocrate add test-instance \#test1 https://api.github.com \
+rocrate add test-instance \#test1 https://api.github.com -s github \
   -r repos/crs4/fair-crcc-send-data/actions/workflows/main.yml \
   -i \#test1_1
 ```

-In the above command, we passed `https://api.github.com` as the service URL, while the argument of the `-r` option is a reference to the CI workflow:
+Where `https://api.github.com` is the service URL, while the argument of the `-r` option is a reference to the CI workflow in the form:

 ```
 repos/<OWNER>/<REPO NAME>/actions/workflows/<YAML FILE NAME>